As part of the ArcGIS platform, Portal for ArcGIS and ArcGIS for Desktop can be used together for sharing maps, layers, and packages.

 - Type your portal user name and password, and click Sign In.

 You can share basemap, layer, map, and project packages from ArcGIS Pro with your portal so others can download and use them.
-See Share a package in the ArcGIS Pro help for more information.
+See Introduction to sharing packages in the ArcGIS Pro help for more information.

 Share web maps and scenes